 expected to be engaged in class, answer questions from the

-instructor, and ask questions when needed.
+instructor and asking questions when needed.
 Students must regularly

-attend classes and attend the project demonstration times they
+attend classes and show up to demonstration times they

 If you need course adaptations or accommodations because of a disability, or if you have medical information that you need to share with the instructor, please make an appointment with the instructor as soon as possible.
 If you have not already done so, students with disabilities who believe that they may need accommodations in this class are encouraged to contact the Office of Disability Services (ODS) as soon as possible to ensure that such accommodations are implemented in a timely fashion.
 This office is located in the West St. House (157 West St) and their phone number is 508.831.4908.